developerpiru/TRACS/README.md

 ## Automatically setting up VNC on Ubuntu (may also work for Mac OS but untested)

 We have now created a bash shell script that will configure your Linux server with a GUI desktop.
 Follow the instructions below to do this automatically.
-Otherwise you may perform this step manually using [these instructions further down](https://github.com/developerpiru/TRACS#manually-setting-up-vnc-on-ubuntu-may-also-work-for-mac-os-but-untested).

 1. Download the latest TRACS setup files here: https://github.com/developerpiru/TRACS/blob/master/Releases/TRACSv1.1.1.zip
 2. Extract the files: